Professor of Computer Engineering

 contact me by e-mail.

-The deadline for PhD applications is normally September.
 If interested in a PhD

 position, please contact me earlier.

 Some of my current collaborators are with the IEIIT, an Institute of

 the Italian National Research Council (CNR) in which I am Research Associate: